emreisler/HealthyAirApplication/README.md

 The application activities and functions are followings :

-MainActivity-> Taking users' diseases selections as input.
+MainActivity-> Taking users' diseases selections as input.\n

 NameActivity-> Taking users' names, surnames as input.